LearnPress/learnpress/README.md

 - [LearnPress Prerequisites Courses](https://wordpress.org/plugins/learnpress-prerequisites-courses) - require student to pass some courses in order to enroll other course.
 - [LearnPress bbPress Integration](https://wordpress.org/plugins/learnpress-bbpress) - add bbPress Forum support for LearnPress WordPress LMS Plugin.
 - [LearnPress BuddyPress Integration](https://wordpress.org/plugins/learnpress-buddypress) - add BuddyPress support for LearnPress WordPress LMS Plugin.
-- [LearnPress Offline Payment](https://wordpress.org/plugins/learnpress-offline-payment) - help you to manually create order for offline payment instead of paying via any payment gateways to sell course.
-- [LearnPress Fill In Blank](https://wordpress.org/plugins/learnpress-fill-in-blank) - Fill in Blank question type for LearnPress WordPress LMS Plugin.

 **Premium add-ons for LearnPress WordPress LMS Plugin:**

+- [WooCommerce add-on for LearnPress](http://thimpress.com/shop/woocommerce-add-on-for-learnpress/) - using WooCommerce as payment gateway for LearnPrss WordPress LMS Plugin.
+- [Frontend Editor add-on for LearnPress](https://thimpress.com/product/frontend-editor-add-on-for-learnpress/) - Frontend Editor add-on for LearnPress enable your courses to be edited from the frontend.
+Your instructors doesn't need to go to the WP Dashboard to create and edit courses anymore with Frontend Editor add-on.
 - [Certificates add-on for LearnPress](http://thimpress.com/shop/certificates-add-on-for-learnpress/) - adding drag & drop certificates builder as well as selecting designed certificate for each LMS course, your student will get particular certificate when they finished a course.
 - [Co-instructors add-on for LearnPress](http://thimpress.com/shop/co-instructors-add-on-for-learnpress/) - multiple instructors support for each LMS course.
 - [Collections add-on for LearnPress](http://thimpress.com/shop/collections-add-on-for-learnpress/) - making LMS courses collection by selecting number of courses, this is helpful if you want to combine multiple LMS courses into a collection for a group of skills.
 - [Stripe Payment method for LearnPress](http://thimpress.com/shop/stripe-add-on-for-learnpress/) - Stripe payment method for LearnPress WordPress LMS Plugin.
-- [WooCommerce add-on for LearnPress](http://thimpress.com/shop/woocommerce-add-on-for-learnpress/) - using WooCommerce as payment gateway for LearnPrss WordPress LMS Plugin.
 - [2Checkout add-on for LearnPress](https://thimpress.com/product/2checkout-add-learnpress/) - 2Checkout add-on for LearnPress provides another way for transaction to be done in the best convenient way for both parties.
 - [Announcement add-on for LearnPress](https://thimpress.com/product/announcement-add-on-for-learnpress/) - Announcement is a great way to promote your courses and update new features + contents to your courses, including email notification.
 - [Assignments add-on for LearnPress](https://thimpress.com/product/assignments-add-on-for-learnpress/) - Assignment Add-on for LearnPress is a great way to assign tasks, essays for your students so they can do at home and submit.
 Instructors can check students' work after that and grade the assignment.